The Blessing Way: Plot summary

-Neither Canfield nor his vehicle are at the campsite that evening.
+When McKee returns to camp that evening, neither Canfield nor his vehicle are at the campsite.
 Instead, there is a note saying he will return; oddly, he signed the note John, when his name is Jeremy.
 McKee sleeps outside, waking on hearing unexpected sounds.
 He moves away from the campsite, to listen.
 A man wearing a wolf skin and holding an automatic weapon walks into the campsite, then into the tent to read papers there.
-He calls out McKee's name but McKee keeps silent and the man walks away.
+He calls out McKee's name but McKee keeps silent and the man walks away, having left McKee's vehicle inoperable.
+During the night, McKee slips on the rocks, injuring his right hand painfully.
 In the morning, McKee looks for Miss Leon so they can both drive out quickly.
-The man in the night left McKee's vehicle inoperable.
-During the night, McKee slips on the rocks, injuring his right hand painfully.
 They drive away, escaping the trap being set by the Navajo.
 McKee finds Canfield's vehicle, and sees his dead body inside it, but does not tell Miss Leon.
 Not fully grasping their danger, Miss Leon wants to get help for McKee.
 As they argue, the Navajo returns, with his weapon.
 He wants McKee to write a letter like the one Canfield left him.
 McKee's strategy is not to write the letter.

 The tall Navajo sees that McKee cannot write until his hand heals.
 He takes the pair to an Anasazi pueblo, where his right hand is treated.
 Eddie, partner to the Navajo, is there, also armed.
 Left alone in the pueblo, Miss Leon apologizes to McKee for misunderstanding their situation.

 Waking in the night, McKee finds a Hopi Kachina in the petroglyph on the wall.
 He begins digging for the escape exit that Hopis always had to keep from being boxed-in by their enemies.
 He finds it, and sets a plan in motion for the return of Eddie and George.
 Miss Leon exits one way, while McKee uses old hand and footholds to reach the level where Eddie is.
 Eddie shoots Ellen, and then seeks McKee.
 Eddie falls over the cliff edge into the crevasse, dying from the fall.
 McKee tends Ellen and seeks Hall for help.
 He follows electric cable to a side canyon.
 The Navajo shoots him in the back from a distance.
 McKee cuts off the insulation and uses it to make a catapult with a sapling, to throw a sharpened pine stake, right into George the Navajo, whose gun sight obscured his view.
 McKee picks up the Navajo's skin and gun, walking for help.
 Billy Nez appears with his rifle, and tells McKee to stop.
 McKee tells him that he is a teacher.
 They reach Hall at his truck, tell him about Ellen.
 Hall tells Billy Nez to give up his rifle, while McKee says not to do that.
 Leaphorn arrives at the scene, telling Billy Nez to hold onto his rifle.
 Leaphorn already found Ellen Leon, seeing the smoky signal fire she set.